You can view photos of Iris’s successful VBAC over at Little Earthling Photography.

 Things worked slightly better this time, but Percy still wasn’t willing to get near his mama in the hospital bed.

 Ben finally brought out the big guns…Chocolate Fish.
-While Percy still wasn’t willing to approach Adalia, he was at least happier.
-And lets be honest, who isn’t happier with chocolate?
+While Percy still wasn’t willing to approach his mama, he was at least happier.
+And let’s be honest, who isn’t happier with chocolate?

 Percy was eventually willing to approach the bed, but very reluctantly.

-Ben’s twin brother, David, happened to be visiting the day Monty was born, so he was able to pop in and see his nephew who he now shares a birthday with.
+BEN!’s twin brother, David, happened to be visiting the day Monty was born, so he was able to pop in and see his nephew who he now shares a birthday.

 We finally decided that Percy would be more comfortable if he could see mama alone.
-Adalia took a shower, Ben took the baby, and Percy was brought in to the postpartum room where he could visit with just mama.
+Iris took a shower, Ben took the baby, and Percy was brought into the postpartum room where he could visit with just mama.

-The midwives really wanted Adalia to spend the night in the hospital, and being a good patient, she agreed (though wasn’t wasn’t hooked up to an IV, or being actively monitored).
-Ben took Percy home so he could sleep in his own bed and I spent the night in the hospital to help Adalia.
+The midwives really wanted Iris to spend the night in the hospital, and being a good patient, she agreed (though wasn’t hooked up to an IV, or being actively monitored).
+Ben took Percy home so he could sleep in his own bed and I spent the night in the hospital to help Iris.

 Monty sleeps well, but when he is awake he is very alert.
 He was so adorable nursing with his eyes wide open.